Dog Listener Norfolk

-It was seventeen years ago that I first picked up a copy of Jan Fennell’s revolutionary book ‘The Dog Listener’ and discovered that, even though I had grown-up with dogs (and horses) and believed I understood them things were not in fact, quite as they seemed!
+It was twenty years ago that I first picked up a copy of Jan Fennell’s revolutionary book ‘The Dog Listener’ and discovered that, even though I had grown-up with dogs (and horses) and believed I understood them, things were not in fact, quite as they seemed!

 My own dog had recently started showing signs of aggression towards people, culminating in him nipping a child – every dog owners worst nightmare!
 I was seeking answers and solutions to this very serious problem and making things all the more confusing was the fact that Elijah – my two year old Lurcher – was normally a well mannered and friendly dog.
 He was extremely well socialised and it came as a big shock when he developed this rather serious problem behaviour!